JaGeo/LobsterPy/paper/paper.md

 - Create inputs for LOBSTER calculations from VASP files
 - Extract features from LOBSTER calculation files to be used for ML studies
 - Perform automatic bonding analysis and plotting via inherent command line interface app.

+# Similar and Related software
+Lobsterpy can be seen to be similar to sumo [@Ganose2018], as both provide python toolkits to analyze and visualize data from the calculations, albeit both serve different purposes.
+Other software packages that enable visualizing results specifically from LOBSTER software are wxDragon[@wxdragon] and [@abipy].
+LobsterPy differs from these two packages by providing further analysis of the calculations, interpretable text summary and featurizers for ML studies besides plotting the data.

 # Availability
 _LobsterPy_ can also be found on [PyPI](https://pypi.org/project/lobsterpy/).
 Detailed software documentation,